JBris/time-series-airflow-kafka-spark/README.md

-# TAKS
+# Time Series AKS

-A simple demonstration of a Time Series-Airflow-Kafka-Spark (TAKS) stack.
+A simple demonstration of an Airflow-Kafka-Spark (AKS) stack for online time series forecasting.